Jkirbs86/ch11.Note_Taker/README.md

   ## Contributing

   ## Tests
-  run "node server.js" in command line and open localhost:3000.
   ## Questions
   If you have any questions about this projects, please contact me directly at jkirbs86@github.com.
 You can view more of my projects at https://github.com/jkirbs86.